siduction/sidu-manual/data/en/0003-help_en.md

 to start *irssi*.

-Instructions if you want to use a different client (weechat in the example):
+Instructions for using a different client (weechat in the example):
-First make sure that WeeChat is installed by looking for the entry of weechat in the menu.
+First, make sure that WeeChat is installed by looking for the weechat entry in the menu.
 If this is not available:

 ~~~
 # apt update